osquery/foundation/docs/office-hours/20200707_meeting_notes.md

 * magneto (on slack)

 Current state (from seph):
-* We have an aws org structure
+* We have an AWS org structure
 * It's linked to seph's personal credit card, we should be within free limits
 * We should be using cross-org trusts
 * We should be using terraform or cloud formation
-* Should it link to gsuite's SSO?
+* Should it link to gSuite's SSO?
 * We need:
-    * s3 package repo
+  * S3 package repo
-    * cloud front for domains
+  * CloudFront for domains
-    * route53 for dns
+  * Route53 for DNS
-    * aarch64, maybe
+  * Aarch64, maybe

-Open questions about what lives in AWS vs gsuite.
-AWS has some nice integration between cloud balancing, TLS management, and route53.
+Open questions about what lives in AWS vs gSuite.
+AWS has some nice integration between load balancing, TLS management, and Route53.

 Discussion about whether or not to apply for an AWS grant.
 They're supposed to be generous, and there's some value in maybe just doing